midhunanila/SPACEBALL_DENSITY/README.md

 - `--chain_size`: Set according to your protein
 - `--surface_fractions`: Fraction of the surface (default: 0.5)

-This script sets the probe radius and generates the input file for SPACEBALL.
+This script gives the corresponding value of optimal probe radius in **Ångströms**

+Use this value on the Spaceball [website](http://info.ifpan.edu.pl/~chwastyk/spaceball/)

-### 2. Input File Description
+### 2. Input parameter Description

-The input file specifies parameters for running SPACEBALL.
+The input parameters for the SPACEBALL calculation.
 Each line corresponds to a key parameter:

 - **`pdb_structure: <pdb_file>`**
-  The input structure file in PDB format containing the 3D coordinates of all atoms in the system.
+  The input structure file in PDB format contains the 3D coordinates of all atoms in the system.

 - **`wall_probe_radius_[A]: proberadius `**
   Radius of the wall probe in **Ångströms**.
 Defines the outer boundary for SPACEBALL calculations.

-- **`water_probe_radius_[A]: 1.42`**
-  Radius of the water probe in **Ångströms**.
-Represents the effective size of a water molecule when probing the structure.
-The default value is 1.42 **Ångströms**

 - **`grid_X_[A]: 3`**
   Grid spacing along the X-axis in **Ångströms**.
 Determines the resolution of the computational grid.
 The default value of the lattice constant, a = 3 **Ångströms**, corresponds roughly to the water molecule diameter